Code-Institute-Submissions/memory_game_ms2/readme.md

 All of the above features are present in this game.

 ## Testing

 ### Mentor recommendations

+At the project inception meeting questions posed by Ignatius Ukwuoma made me realize that a complete set of game play instructions should to be added to the start_screen - these were added.

-At the mid-project mentor meeting a number of problems were identified and I'm grateful to Ignatious for his assistance and experience in identifying them.
+At the mid-project mentor meeting a number of problems were identified and I'm grateful to Ignatius for his assistance and experience in identifying them.
 These included

 - bootstrap source errors - fixed by using script as source for bootstrap .js
 - script tag outside HTML body - script tag moved to bottom of body